mz-jennytech/alx-low_level_programming/0x1E-search_algorithms/README.md

-# Dynamic libraries
+# 0x1E.
+C - Search Algorithms
-### Objective:
+## Learning objectives:
-* Creating a dynamic library for a list of functions
+* What is a search algorithm

-* Create a script that creates a dynamic library called liball.so from all the
+* What is a linear search
-* c files that are in the current directory.
+* What is a binary search

-# Create a dynamic library that contains C functions that can be called from Python.
+* What is the best search algorithm to use depending on your needs